-PURPOSE OF REPORT AND EXECUTIVE SUMMARY
+1. PURPOSE OF REPORT AND EXECUTIVE SUMMARY

-- 1.1 The purpose of this report is to provide an update on the Integration Programme and performance of Reading against the national Better Care Fund (BCF) targets covering the period July to September 2022 (Quarter 2 of 2022/23 reporting period), and to outline the plan for additional funds provided by NHS England to be used to support hospital discharge over the Winter period, the Adult Social Care (ASC) Discharge Fund. - 1.2 The BCF metrics were updated in the planning guidance for 2022/23 and the targets against the revised metrics were agreed with system partners during the BCF Planning process.
+- 1.1 The purpose of this report is to provide an update on the Integration Programme and performance of Reading against the national Better Care Fund (BCF) targets covering the period October to December 2022 (Quarter 3 of 2022/23 reporting period), and to outline the spend against the BCF Plan and the Adult Social Care Discharge Fund Plan (2022/23), an additional fund provided by NHS England to be used to support hospital discharge over the Winter period. - 1.2 The BCF metrics were updated in the planning guidance for 2022/23 and the targets against the revised metrics were agreed with system partners during the BCF Planning process.
 The Length of Stay target, related to length of stay in an acute hospital bed, was removed for 2022/23, although we have been asked to continue monitoring at a local level.
-Outcomes shown here are as at the end of September 2022 (Quarter 2): - a) The number of avoidable admissions (unplanned hospitalisation for chronic ambulatory care) (Met) - b) An increase in the proportion of people discharged home using data on discharge to their usual place of residence (Met) - c) The number of older adults whose long-term care needs are met by admission to residential or nursing care per 100,000 population (Met) - d) The effectiveness of reablement (proportion of older people still at home 91 days after discharge from hospital into reablement or rehabilitation) (Not Met).
+Outcomes shown here are as at the end of December 2022 covering the Quarter 3 period: - a) The number of avoidable admissions (unplanned hospitalisation for chronic ambulatory care) (Met) - b) An increase in the proportion of people discharged home using data on discharge to their usual place of residence (Met) - c) The number of older adults whose long-term care needs are met by admission to residential or nursing care per 100,000 population (Met) - d) The effectiveness of reablement (proportion of older people still at home 91 days after discharge from hospital into reablement or rehabilitation) (Not Met).

 Detailed delivery against each of these targets is outlined in Section 4 of this report alongside the performance of the local schemes and demonstrates the effectiveness of the collaborative work with system partners.
+Spend against the BCF Plan and the ASC Discharge Fund are outlined in Section 10.